hola2soa/wss-dynamo/README.md

 [![Gem Version](https://badge.fury.io/rb/queenshop.svg)](https://badge.fury.io/rb/queenshop) gem

 Handles:
-- GET   /api/v1/
+- GET   /
   - returns OK status to indicate service is alive
-- GET   /api/v1/qs/<item>
+- GET   api/v1/queenshop/<item>.json
   - returns JSON of items info: (full title and price)
-- POST  /api/v1/check/name_of_item_to_search
+- POST  /api/v1/queenshop/check
   - takes JSON: array of 'items', array of 'prices'
-  - returns: array of items and their matching prices
+  - returns: array of items with corresponding array of prices if they are found on the website